Home / Advanced Search

 Ying Hu1,2, Qinfei Ke1, Zhe Li2, Wanli Han3, Zhiyong Yan2,*

-CMC-Computers, Materials & Continua, Vol.56, No.3, pp. 517-527, 2018, DOI: 10.3970/cmc.2018.03608
+CMC-Computers, Materials & Continua, Vol.56, No.3, pp. 517-527, 2018, DOI:10.3970/cmc.2018.03608

 Abstract Cellulose nanofibers were synthesized by acetobacter xylinum (xylinum 1.1812).
 The cellulose nanofibers with 30-90 nm width constructed three-dimension network gel, which could be used as a wound dressing since it can provide moist environment to a wound.
 However, cellulose nanofibers have no antimicrobial activity to prevent wound infection.
 To achieve antimicrobial activity, the cellulose nanofibers can load cuprous oxide (Cu2O) particles on the surface.
 The cuprous oxide is a kind of safe antibacterial material.
 The copper ions can be reduced into cuprous oxides by reducing agents such as glucose, N2H4 and sodium hypophosphite.
-The cellulose nanofibers network gel was soaked… More >
+The cellulose nanofibers network… More >

 Displaying 1-10 on page 1 of 1.
 Per Page